mavryk-network/GoMavryk/examples/params/README.md

 ## Know your block

-Use MvGo to compute static information about a given block height.
+Use GoMavryk to compute static information about a given block height.
 Since mainnet has switched from 4096 blocks/cycle to 8192 it has become necessary to have a good baseline set of functions to keep track of such info, in particular, since some protocols contain off-by-1 bugs.

 ### Usage